rust-lang/cargo/src/doc/build-script.md

 The build script **does not** have access to the dependencies listed in the `dependencies` or `dev-dependencies` section (they're not built yet!).
-All build dependencies also not be available to the package itself unless explicitly stated as so.
+All build dependencies will also not be available to the package itself unless explicitly stated as so.

 ## The `links` Manifest Key